Four Four South Village: A Hidden Historic Spot Near Taipei 101 (四四南村)

-If you are planning to visit Taipei 101, there is a small attraction just a short walk away that is worth stopping by.
+If you are planning to visit Taipei 101, there is a small spot just a short walk away that is worth stopping by.

-Four Four South Village (四四南村)is a historic site that gives you a very different view of the city compared to the skyscrapers in Xinyi District.
-Once a military dependents’ village (眷村), it has been preserved as a cultural park with old houses, a café, and small exhibitions.
+Four Four South Village (四四南村) offers a completely different side of the city compared to the skyscrapers in Xinyi District.
+Once a military dependents’ village (眷村), it has been preserved as a cultural space with old houses, a café, and small exhibitions.

-It doesn’t take long to visit, but it’s a nice stop to experience a bit of local history and take unique photos before heading into the busy Taipei 101 area.
+It doesn’t take long to walk through, but it’s a nice stop to experience a bit of Taiwanese history and take unique photos before heading into the busy Taipei 101 area.

 I visited Four Four South Village on a hot summer morning in 2025, and even under the bright sun, the quiet lanes and old houses felt calm and inviting.
 It was a nice contrast to the busy streets just a few minutes away.